codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

     value: <paste-your-pat-token-here>
     ...
   ```

+### Set up `dockerconfig.json`
+Required for: Git and CSDP UI

+Create a secret to use with Docker registry in `dockerconfig.json`.

+1. Do one of the following:
+  * Follow the instructions in this [link](​​https://jamesdefabia.github.io/docs/user-guide/kubectl/kubectl_create_secret_docker-registry/)
+  * Run this command:
+     `kubectl create secret docker-registry <docker-registry-name> --docker-username=<docker-registry-username> --docker-password=<docker-registry-password> --docker-email=<docker-registry-email> [--docker-server=string] [--from-literal=key1=value1] [--dry-run]`
+     where:
+     * `<docker-registry-name>` is the Docker Registry for which to create the secret.
+     * `<docker-registry-username>` and <docker-registry-password> are your username and password authentication credentials.
+     * `<docker-registry-email>` is the ???.

 ### Git: Create CI pipeline
+Create a CI pipeline via Git.
+Make sure you have your personal Git token and the secret for the Docker Registry before you start.

+#### Before you begin
+1. Create a personal Git token
+1. Create the Docker Registry secret
+1. Fork the repo, `<repo_name>` to work with the quick start micro service application

 #### Download and commit CI pipeline resource files
 The basic CI pipeline comprises resource files that you must download and then commit to the Git repository.
 For the purposes of the quick start, you will commit them to the Git repo you selected or created during runtime installation.